 The The Low Vision Center at Family Eyecare Center of Optometry is at the forefront of medical innovations and we constantly seek out the best and most effective options for our patients.
-We treat glaucoma patients from the Los Angeles, Westchester, El Segundo, Playa Del Rey, and throughout California.
+We treat glaucoma patients from the Los Angeles, Westchester, Inglewood, Playa Del Rey, and throughout California.

 Can Glaucoma Go Away?